utshomax/postman-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

         * **Header background** - Specify a color (hex format) for the header at the top of the documentation window.
         * **Code background** - Specify a color (hex format) for sample code blocks.
         * **Highlight** - Specify a color (hex format) for hyperlinks.

+    * **Title** - Add a title for your documentation (60 characters or less).
+The title will appear in web searches and in browser tabs.
+    * **Description** - Add a brief description to let users know what your documentation contains (160 characters or less).
+You can also add relevant keywords to help users find your documentation when searching the web.

 1. To preview your documentation using the current settings, select **Preview Documentation**.
 The preview automatically updates as you change settings.